MicrosoftDocs/memdocs/sccm/sum/deploy-use/optimize-windows-10-update-delivery.md

 ### Windows Delivery Optimization

 [Delivery Optimization](https://docs.microsoft.com/windows/deployment/update/waas-delivery-optimization) is the main download technology and peer-to-peer distribution method built into Windows 10.
 Windows 10 clients can get content from other devices on their local network that download the same updates.
 Using the [Windows options available for Delivery Optimization](https://docs.microsoft.com/windows/deployment/update/waas-delivery-optimization#delivery-optimization-options), you can configure clients into groups.
 This grouping allows your organization to identify devices that are possibly the best candidates to fulfill peer-to-peer requests.
-Delivery Optimization significantly reduces the overall bandwidth that's used to keep devices up to date while speeding up the download time.
+Delivery Optimization significantly reduces the overall bandwidth that's used to keep devices up-to-date while speeding up the download time.

 > [!NOTE]
 > Delivery Optimization is a cloud-managed solution.
 Internet access to the Delivery Optimization cloud service is a requirement to utilize its peer-to-peer functionality.